alltheplaces/alltheplaces/docs/PIPELINES.md

 ### `DropAttributesPipeline`

-When a spider has `drop_attributes`, we remove those attributes from `Item`s, this happens early, so it may be re added by other pipelines later on.
+When a spider has `drop_attributes`, we remove those attributes from `Feature`s, this happens early, so it may be re added by other pipelines later on.

 ### `ApplySpiderLevelAttributesPipeline`